 Track their behavior.
 Everyone has different symptoms, and if you keep a diary of days on which sundowning symptoms are worse, you might be able to track specific triggers.

-Practice good self care for yourself.
-It's very easy for caregivers to stop looking after themselves properly, eat junk food, skip exercise, etc. Doing so means you are no longer at 100% for your loved one and can and will have problems caring for them.
+Practice good self-care for yourself.
+It's very easy for caregivers to stop looking after themselves properly, eat junk food, skip exercise, etc. Doing so means you are no longer at 100% for your loved ones and can and will have problems caring for them.
 Remember that there is no shame in getting extra help or respite care as needed.

-It's also worth remembering that none of these symptoms are your fault and while you can help your loved one deal with them, if they are aiming anger and irritation at you it is not really you are are angry with, but their disease.
-If you need more help supporting a loved one with Alzheimer's or dementia, then refer to our Family Caregiver's Guide to Alzheimer's & Dementia.
+It's also worth remembering that none of these symptoms is your fault and while you can help your loved one deal with them if they are aiming anger and irritation at you it is not really you are angry with, but their disease.